AmiraaBouzidi/Tp2_Java/README.md

 ![image](https://github.com/user-attachments/assets/a564d966-3d84-4bc5-99d0-63f080e02701)

   TCPMultiServer is working correctly, accepting multiple TCP connections and responding to each message with an echo.
-We used Telnet to test the functionality by sending multiple messages from a client, and the server responded appropriately with the prefix Echo du serveur.
+We used Netcat to test the functionality by sending multiple messages from two clients, and the server responded appropriately.